 Seller Accounts: What if you have a thousand photos in your event, but you know your clients will only buy a few prints?
 Use Proof Delay.
 This way you can quickly upload lower-resolution files (Lightroom quality 50 or Photoshop quality 5), then replace only the images that they buy with edited, full-resolution versions before the order goes to print.
 Your customers won't know the difference, and you'll save tons of time.

 4. Cropping: The Hairy Beast

 Cropping is a tricky topic because, as artists, the final composition of our photos matters to us!
 Whether the composition is set in camera, or during post-processing, there are some things you should keep in mind for print.

 Composition matters.
 Whether your photos are art prints or family portraits, you’ll want to ensure that all important elements/subjects of your photo are included in the final printed product.
 The best way to handle this is by selecting print sizes that match the aspect ratio (shape) of your photo.
 Ordering prints with the same aspect ratio of your photo will prevent the need to crop your image to print it.

 Many dSLR sensors have a 2:3 aspect ratio.
 Common print sizes that fit this shape are 4x6, 8x12, 10x15, 12x18, 20x30, and 24x36.

 Most consumer cameras (and some dSLRs) have sensors with 3:4 aspect ratios.

 Canvas caution!
 Be particularly mindful of your composition when selling (or buying) wrapped canvas prints, as those require lots of additional space around the subject.
 How to get a canvas-ready image.

 For portrait photographers wanting to offer the largest variety of print sizes, our best advice is to compose in camera with lots of space around your subject.
 If you’re starting with an image with a 2:3 aspect ratio, you’ll need to leave lots of space around your subject in order to accommodate a 4:5 aspect ratio print: the dreaded 8x10!
-Alternatively, don't even offer 8x10 products and instead sell just 8x12s.
-Do this easily with a Portfolio or Business account: Simply add 8x12s into your Pricelist.
+Alternatively, if you have a seller account, you can choose not to offer 8x10 products and instead sell only 8x12s.
+Do this by adding only 8x12s into your Pricelist.

 5. Lab Color Correction: Perfect for you?